 I am currently taking steps to ensure that I am not late for a meeting again.
 I plan to leave for meetings even earlier than I already do to ensure I am on time regardless of delays.
-I will also always check local traffic reports before planning my driving route.
+I also will always check local traffic reports before planning my driving route.

 I demonstrated a lack of professionalism today.
 However, I would like to request another opportunity to interview with you for the position of communications assistant.
 I know that despite my embarrassing error, I am an ideal candidate for the position due to my extensive experience and my proven ability to achieve quantitative results for my clients.

 I will follow up via phone to see if we can schedule a time to meet again.
 Again, I am very sorry for my actions.
 I look forward to meeting you and demonstrating to you why I am a strong candidate for the position.